dapr/components-contrib/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug in Dapr
+about: Report a bug in Components-Contrib
 title: ''
 labels: kind/bug
 assignees: ''